1coderookie/KobraGoNeoInsights/docs/calibration.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Calibration
 In this chapter I'll talk a bit about the topic of calibration.
-I probably won't give examples or step-by-step instructions for every calibration that's necessary or advisable to do as there are many sites out there to find which are already covering this topic, so maybe just do a little research by your own.
-However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful (links are about to come soon).
+I probably won't give examples or step-by-step instructions for every calibration that's necessary or advisable to do, as there are many sites out there to find which are already covering this topic, so maybe just do a little research by your own.
+However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful in the section ["Calibration Guides"](calibration.md#calibration-guides).
+For more informations and general sources of informations also check out the chapter ["Further Sources"](further_sources.md).

 ??? tip "Calibration Using OctoPrint"